 - Metrics Explorer: a web view that lets you create custom views of metrics that are collected in the workspace.
 You can share Metrics Explorer charts to support real-time troubleshooting and collaboration use cases.

-For more information, see the Qwiklab monitoring multiple projects with Cloud Monitoring.
+For more information, see the Google Cloud Skills Boost monitoring multiple projects with Cloud Monitoring.

 Ingesting observability data into Logging